 Our team generated a performance session, which was then analyzed by our AI-based issue-detection engine.
-We used an iOS 12.4.1 device located in Auckland, New Zealand on the company’s mobile network (Tests can be run on 32,000+ different devices across 160+ locations in 110+ countries).
+We used an iOS 12.4.1 device located in Auckland, New Zealand on the company’s mobile network (Tests can be run on thousands of different devices and endpoints across 100+ locations in 70+ countries).
 The scenario: A mobile customer is looking to check his balances, increase his data plan, and sign up for roaming for an upcoming trip to Japan.

 We’ll do a quick walk through the results below. offers high-level session-wide metrics, domain metrics, burst metrics and host metrics.